 One approach to home projects

-Setting students a specific task is something we highly recommend at VIP – for example, encourage them to follow our step-by-step guide to make a complete Grime track (login required), before writing the lyrics or remixing it with an a capella from the Grime Opera (login required).
-This kind of project can be completed using our online tutorials.
-When students upload their music onto the site, you can comment on it via the Teacher Section.
-Students also have the option of receiving some feedback from us.
+Setting students a specific task is something we highly recommend at VIP – for example, encouraging them to follow our step-by-step guide to creating a Grime track, before writing lyrics or remixing it with an a capella from the Grime Opera.
+These kinds of projects can all be completed using our online tutorial series.
+When students upload their music onto the site, you can also comment on it via the Teacher Section.
+Students have the option of receiving some feedback from us too.
 It’s a great way to keep young people busy and engaged when creating music at home.

 We’ve also updated our range of monthly competitions:

 - Our Track of the Month competition will be expanded to a Top 5 Tracks of the Month event.
 The winner will win a £20 voucher, while everyone else will pick up a £10 voucher.